llmgptuser/RE2-3-Snap-Turn/README.md

 Place `snap_turn.lua` under `reframework\autorun` under your RE2/3 game dir.

-Snap turn is enabled in VR first person mode.
+Snap or Smooth turn is enabled in VR first person mode.

-Can change settings in "Snap Turn" under Script Generated UI.
+Can change settings in "Enhanced Movement" under Script Generated UI.

 re2_vr_crosshair.lua fixes a minor issue when using gamepad.